openSUSE/obs-landing/_posts/development/2025-09-11-details_new_request-workflow.md

   <figcaption>Mentioned issues</figcaption>
 </figure>

+We realize this is one of the most heavily used workflows of the OBS and a lot of you operated the old interface by muscle memory more than anything else.
+But we want to make this work for everybody, including new collaborators on OBS that come over to us from other tools with similar workflows.
+So we hope, after some time to adjust, you like the new interface and it helps everyone to work better together.
-We hope you like the new interface, if not we are looking forward to your feedback!
+If not we are looking forward to your feedback!

 {% include partials/_how-to-give-us-feedback.md %}